 If you play competitively, you should also note about challenging individual calls.
-Usually, the player who’s on the side that shuttle landed on gets to make the call if there is no umpire or line judges.
-There’s no much you could do if they call out a shot that you don’t agree with unless you are playing higher grade tournaments where you can challenge the call.
+Usually, the player who’s on the side that shuttle landed on gets to make the call if there are no umpire or line judges.
+There’s not much you could do if they call out a shot that you don’t agree with unless you are playing higher grade tournaments where you can challenge the call.

 Unfortunate, but it is what it is.